biswajitsahoo1111/PCA/pca_interpretation_part_1.md

+To make the post of a readable size, it has been divided into 3 parts.
--   First post will discuss theory and discuss a simple problem
--   Second post will discuss manual and builtin implementation
+\* First post will discuss theory and discuss a simple problem \* Second post will discuss manual and builtin implementation \* Part III - Reproducing the results of a published paper
--   Third post will reproduce Abdi's paper.

 Principal Component Analysis (PCA) is one of the most popular dimensionality reduction techniques.
 Though its origin dates back to